sindresorhus/notifier-for-github-browser-extensions/readme.md

 # GitHub Notifier

-Browser extension that displays your GitHub notifications unread count
+Browser extension that displays your GitHub notifications unread count.

 ## Available on